gaia-platform/gaia-docs/articles/rules-development-example.md

 2. An additional set of C++ statements that are a contribution to the "well known" initialization function that subscribes this Rule’s  new function to the Event associated with the active fields that are referenced.

  Next question is how does this get executed?
 Recall that I said this was an active field defined in the schema.
 That active designation is very important.
 Writing a Rule that reads an active field causes that Rule to be subscribed to all changes to that field.
-Whenever this active field is updated and committed in the greeting table, this specific rule iswill be automatically executed.
+Whenever this active field is updated and committed in the greeting table, this specific rule is executed automatically.
 When the Rule is executed, the row that was operated on iswill be delivered to the rule as an automatic parameter.
 In our example the greetings table is automatically selected based on the fact that the field name my_name is unique and only appears in that table.
 The my_name reference then is literally referring to the my_name field in the row that was inserted into the greeting table.
 Since the entire row was passed into the rule, all defined fields from that row are available for use in this rule.